Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       ```

    1. Generate the system config:

       > **Note:** Run `csi config init --help` to print a full list of parameters that must be set.
-These will vary significatnly depending on ones system and site configuration.
+These will vary significantly depending on ones system and site configuration.

       ```bash
       linux# cd ${PITDATA}/prep && csi config init <options>